hkarmely/hkarmely/README.md

                                              coding Schoole for kids 6-14 (K-14) years old
 - Teaching Universities & Coding Bootcamps students that stuggle with chors and projects via online platforms like: https://www.limudnaim.co.il/%D7%9E%D7%95%D7%A8%D7%94-%D7%A4%D7%A8%D7%98%D7%99-%D7%90%D7%95%D7%A0%D7%9C%D7%99%D7%99%D7%9F/%D7%97%D7%9F-%D7%9B%D7%A8%D7%9E%D7%9C%D7%99

+- ⚡ Fun fact: ...
+  Although my Github account is a bit of a mess... althoug the first repo was created in april 2016, befor that and since then i have worked wordpress project -> installing wordpress on online

 <!--
 **hkarmely/hkarmely** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.